andrydwis/Ngajar.IN/README.md

 </p>

 ##How to install
-1.clone repo
+1.clone repo<br>
-2.open file directory
+2.open file directory<br>
-3.open cmd, then type "composer install"
+3.open cmd, then type "composer install"<br>
-4.make new database in your phpMyAdmin set name to "laravel" 5.open cmd, then type "php artisan migrate"
+4.make new database in your phpMyAdmin set name to "laravel"<br>
+5.open cmd, then type "php artisan migrate"<br>